 Our students learn in state-of-the-art facilities.
 The district partnered with the Ohio School Facilities Commission and with support from voters, completed a four-year building and renovation project in 2005.

 Our middle school and high school athletes compete in the Three Rivers Athletic Conference (TRAC), a 10-school conference.
-We are 2016, 2019 and 2020 boys basketball TRAC Champions.
+We are 2016, 2019, 2020, 2021 and 2022 boys basketball TRAC Champions.
+Starting in the 2023-24 school year, the district will join the Toledo City League.

 Our youth sports program offers opportunities for students as young as first grade.
-They include baseball, softball, basketball, soccer, track and wrestling.
+They include baseball, softball, basketball, soccer, lacrosse and wrestling.

 We are the home of the Spartans and We Believe in Lima!